ThePJB/reduxlandkings/README.md

 ok what next, procedural gun generation?

-im kinda scared it will be shit
+im kinda scared it will be sugar

 could do it within parameters like with rejection sampling